vietmazze/smart-contract/React.md

  - `ReactDOM.render(element, document.getElementById('root'));`

 ## Components:
+- React component class is use to tell React what we want to see on the screen.
 - A component in React is like JS function.
 Always start component name with capital letter
 - lowercase letter is for DOM tags, component requires capitilizae
 - `function Welcome(props) {`